Create your first event

 - the event name your team will recognize

-- any early notes about venue, budget, or event status
+- any early notes about venue, budget, or style direction

 Step-by-step walkthrough